sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 ## Test a Contract on the Testnet

 It is highly recommended to test your contract on the [testnet](https://test.whatsonchain.com/) after passing local tests.
-It ensures that a contract can be successfully deployed and invoked as anticipated on the blockchain.
+It ensures that a contract can be successfully deployed and invoked as expected on the blockchain.

 Before testing, you need to: